jamilligioielli/jamilligioielli/README.md

 <h1 align="justify" style="display: inline_block"> <i> It's really nice to see you here 👋😊!</i> </h1>
 <p align="justify" style="display: inline_block"> <i> I'm a young lady who is currently an I.T. student at FIAP, and a former IFSP's Information Systems Technician.
-My main interests are around web development, but I'm always trying to improve my knowledge by attending courses and creating new projects (high curiosity levels forbid me to avoid it 😁), which is required since I'm working as a Cloud Web Application Developer at IBM. </i> </p>
+My main interests are around web development, but I'm always trying to improve my knowledge by attending courses and creating new projects (high curiosity levels forbid me to avoid it 😁), which is required since I'm working as a Software Engineer. </i> </p>

 ## 🌐 How to reach me
   <div style="display: inline_block">